-- These “moles” are sometimes called “Bapomas” by medical teams looking after patients as they do seem to be quite distinct from more usual types of mole.
+These “moles” are sometimes called “Bapomas” by medical teams looking after patients as they do seem to be quite distinct from more usual types of mole.
 They are typically 3-5 millimetres in size and look like shiny, small dusky red or orange bumps.
 In a way, they look like small mosquito bites, just deeper red in color.
 There is a difference though, mosquito bites disappear after a week or two, these spots persist forever.
-There is a picture below of one of these lesions.
+See picture opposite.

 - The BAP1 spots can occur in the scalp and throughout the skin.
 It is not uncommon to have multiple spots develop (“crops” of spots).

 - Although people with an inherited BAP1 mutation often have the pink Bapomas described above they can also get melanoma.
 Melanomas in BAP1 families may be unusual for melanomas, being more common on the scalp than usual.
 Although the melanomas have some characteristics seen in all melanomas, such as irregular colours and persistent growth they often arise deeper in the skin than usual and may not therefore have the classical features.

 - It is also important to recognize that individuals who have a BAP1 mutation can also have other irregular looking moles besides the shiny red bumps.

 - People who inherit the mutated BAP1 gene are at risk of melanoma of the skin but they are also at increased risk of other cancers.
 These cancers include the following:-

 - Cancer of the kidney (renal cell carcinoma)